lpil/dogma/docs/rules.md

 So the following would be invalid:

     def something do
-	:body
-end
+    \t:body # this line starts with a tab, not spaces end

 ### LineLength